23 Trends on Virtual Work for Leaders

 Great companies that embrace WFA will be able to attract and retain great talent.
 Over time, crappy companies will lose their strong talent and struggle to attract and retain decent talent.
 In the long run, this is good for everyone.

-Within and among the most advanced societies and economies, Ages of Humans are defined by a quantum leap in either insights, tools, competencies, relationships and / or disciplines.
-Let’s be remembered for the leaps we took during these unusual times.
-Let’s explore even more opportunities to evolve our organizations, to move closer and closer toward Work that truly satisfies as it helps us become better and better versions of our best selves.
+Within and among the most advanced societies and economies, Ages of Humans are defined by a quantum leap in insights, tools, competencies, relationships, and/or disciplines.
+Let's be remembered for the leaps we took during these unusual times.
+Let's explore even more opportunities to evolve our organizations, to move closer and closer toward Work that truly satisfies us as it helps us become better and better versions of our best selves.

 Do you have the right tools to support a semi-remote future?

-If you're a leader who is considering a long-term transition to Work From Anywhere, who is seeking a whole company operating system to better support your teams to achieve everything you want for your organization, grab your trial of Ninety.io.
+If you're a leader who is considering a long-term transition to Work From Anywhere and is seeking a whole company operating system to better support your teams to achieve everything you want for your organization, grab your trial of Ninety.io.
 See what you think.